lz3744/lz3744.github.io/index.md

 # Lucy Zhang's page

 ## About me
 Hello!
-My name is Lucy Zhang.
+My name is Lucy Zhang and I'm a first year SE major at RIT.
 I attended North Rose-Wolcott Highschool, a small school located in Wolcott, NY.
 I'm an introvert so I enjoy hobbies like building lego sets, playing videogames, painting, etc. Basically activities that are relaxing and peaceful!
+This also means that I have a very low social battery and will often get tired around people very easily, resulting in me having to take some time alone to recharge!

 My favorite food is chicken alfredo!
 ![alt text](https://www.jessicagavin.com/wp-content/uploads/2019/08/chicken-alfredo-8.jpg)